On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

-with $\mathrm{exp}$ being the Lie group exponential.
-It turns out that this map is in fact the Riemannian exponential map at the point $o$ under the canonical identification $T_o M\cong \mathfrak{m}$.
-Set $T = \mathrm{Exp}(\mathfrak{a})$ which is a flat totally geodesic submanifold of maximal dimension, often called the \textit{maximal torus} even in cases when $M$ is not a Lie group.
+with $\mathrm{exp}$ being the Lie group exponential of the Lie group $G$.
+It turns out that this map is in fact the Riemannian exponential map at the point $p$ under the canonical identification $T_o M\cong \mathfrak{m}$, see \cite[Theorem IV.3.3]{helgason:78}.
+Set $T = \mathrm{Exp}(\mathfrak{a})\subseteq M$.
+This is a flat totally geodesic and homogeneous submanifold and therefore isometric to an embedded flat torus.
+We call $T$ the \textit{maximal torus}.
 In particular, the geodesics in $T$ are just the images of the straight lines in $\mathfrak{a}$ under the exponential map $\mathrm{Exp}$.

+Before we move on to the behavior of geodesics in symmetric spaces, we want to introduce the notion of the rank of a symmetric space. \begin{definition} Let $M$ be a compact symmetric space.
+The dimension of the maximal abelian subspace $\mathfrak{a}\subseteq \mathfrak{m}$ as introduced above is called the \emph{rank} of $M$. \end{definition} Note that the rank of $M$ does not depend on the choice of $\mathfrak{a}$, see \cite[Lemma V.6.3]{helgason:78}.
+The compact symmetric spaces of rank $1$ are precisely the spheres and the real, complex and quaternionic projective spaces as well as the Cayley plane.
+Further examples of compact symmetric spaces are compact Lie groups; real, complex and quaternionic Grassmannians as well as Lagrange Grassmannians and the space of orthogonal complex structures in $\mathbb{R}^{2n}$.
+In fact symmetric spaces can be classified by extending the classification results for simple Lie algebras to the setting of symmetric spaces.
+See \cite[Chapter X]{helgason:78} for details.

-We now want to see what the roots tell us about the geometry of $M$.
+We now want to see what the roots of the compact symmetric space $(M,g)$ tell us about the geometry of $M$.
 Consider a pair $(\alpha,n)$ where $\alpha\in \Delta$ and $n\in \ZZ$.
 This defines an affine hyperplane